tnscorcoran/openshift-operators/README.md

 You will build your operator in Openshift using a Kubernetes Deployment object
 # !!!!!!!!!
 VERIFY THIS
 that references your newly pushed image in Quay.
-Modify your deployment to reflect your image:
+Modify your deployment object to reflect your image:

 ```
 sed -i 's|REPLACE_IMAGE|quay.io/tnscorcoran/nginx-operator:v0.0.1|g' deploy/operator.yaml